Discover your tribe...

 What we do in this studio is not rocket science, it’s Rockit science and the results have been outstanding.
 98% of parents report seeing positive changes in their children once commencing classes at Rockit.
 98% also state the social justice subject matter weaved into weekly classes and performances has a positive impact on them.

-In our studio you will find young isolated people find a home; elderly residents thriving in the weekly contact with younger generations; children with disabilities feeling completely part of the tribe; adults re-discovering themselves and what their capabilities are; young people developing their own identities and celebrating their uniqueness and teachers flourishing with the new teaching methodologies they use.
+In our studio you will find young isolated people find a home; elderly people thriving and connecting with younger generations; children with disabilities feeling completely part of the tribe; adults re-discovering themselves and what their capabilities are; young people developing their own identities and celebrating their uniqueness and teachers flourishing with the new teaching methodologies used.

 WHY CREATE A STUDIO SUCH AS ROCKIT?

-Rockit's Director, Noni Vassos (the Dance Whisperer) has spent many years watching and learning how dance can have a greater impact on the community than just teaching people how to point their toes.
-In her experience, she has used dance as a tool to help her autistic children cope with their sensory disorders and identity, she has used dance to awaken nursing home residents from Alzheimers and Dementia connecting movement, music and memories to bring smiles to their faces, she has used dance to help struggling teenagers cope with anxiety and identity issues and she has used dance to create amazing artists who have started competing at national level.
+Rockit's Director, Noni Vassos (the Dance Whisperer) has spent many years experiencing how dance impacts individuals and the community.
+During her years teaching she has used dance as a tool to help autistic children cope with their sensory disorders and develop an identity, she has used dance to awaken nursing home residents from Alzheimers and Dementia connecting movement, music and memories to bring smiles to their faces, she has used dance to help struggling teenagers cope with anxiety and identity issues and she has used dance to create amazing artists who have started competing at national level.